 The people who attended Woodstock loved to experiment with wild and crazy outfits and accessories.
 The girl pictured here is covered in accessories.
 She is showing us true bohemian fashion.
-Her hat is massive - but does not hide her fancy eye makeup and sequin designs.
-The addition of some heavy beaded necklaces and other jewelry really took this look to the next level.
+The addition of flowers in her hair and other jewelry really took this look to the next level.

 Hail the Almighty Rain Makers!

 Woodstock took place in the hottest month of summer, and because of the crowded conditions and the far higher turnout than was expected, water was hard to come by.
 People were beginning to worry about the lack of water, and they decided they had to take matters into their own hands.